Josephvs96/BluePeak-Budget-Backend/README.md

 - /signup

   - POST : Creats a new user in the database.

     _make sure to include the following json object in the request body:_

     ```javascript
     {
-      "firstName":"YOUR_FIRST_NAME",
+      "firstname":"YOUR_FIRST_NAME",
-      "lastName":"YOUR_LAST_NAME",
+      "lastname":"YOUR_LAST_NAME",
       "email":"YOUR_EMAIL",
       "password":"YOUR_PASSWORD",
       "address":"YOUR_ADDRESS"